trayanmomkov/zeca/README.md

 ## Contributing to ZECA
 The project **goals** are:
- * To be an example of using tflite on Andoid
+ * To be an example of using tflite on Android
  * To solve the specific problem of distinguishing slashed zeroes from eights